 Consumer behaviors are shifting however, driving more and more business online, a trend that is also affecting insurance agencies who want to be found online.
-These days, websites not only help validate your business, but also offer an online option where customers can browse health plan options and also plug in their info for personalized quotes.
-This self-shopping cart option also provides valuable information about what is covered under each plan, how much coverage costs, and allows users to compare plans at their convenience, 24/7.
+These days, websites not only help validate your business, but also offer an online option where customers can browse health plan options and also plug in their info for personalized insurance quotes.
+This self-shopping cart option also provides valuable information about what is covered under each insurance plan, how much coverage costs, and allows users to compare plans at their convenience, 24/7.

-For insurance agents, this means that they have to ensure that their websites remain competitive for their clients to understand the value of their products.
+For insurance agents, this means that they have to ensure that their insurance websites remain competitive for their clients to understand the value of their products.

 However, it's more than just a website nowadays.
 An insurance agent website needs to be highly searchable, informative, sleek, and modern.

 The website's design and should also appeal to a wide-ranging audience and have an easy-to-use navigation structure.
-If a user can't easily find what they’re looking for on your website, they won't stick around long enough to purchase an insurance plan or find out more about your agency.
+If a user can't easily find what they’re looking for on your website, they won't stick around long enough to purchase an insurance plan or find out more about your insurance agency.

 The following tips for leveling up your website will help you build a more efficient and attractive insurance website as part of your agency’s insurance marketing plan.